Flood Impacts Alert: Mold Risk After Historic Indiana Flooding

-Senate Enrolled Act (SEA) 277 took effect July 1, 2026, introducing new statutory requirements for petroleum underground storage tank (UST) corrective action in Indiana.
-That same day, the Indiana Department of Environmental Management (IDEM) issued a clarification letter addressing an ambiguity KERAMIDA's Lauren Nielsen, P.E., Senior Engineer, Land Services, had raised in testimony before the Indiana General Assembly.
+Senate Enrolled Act (SEA) 277 took effect on July 1, 2026, introducing new statutory requirements for petroleum underground storage tank (UST) corrective action in Indiana.
+On the same day, the Indiana Department of Environmental Management (IDEM) issued a clarification letter explaining how it will implement one of the law's most significant provisions, addressing the very ambiguity KERAMIDA had raised.

 The Biden Administration promulgated a rule in March 2024 reducing the annual National Ambient Air Quality Standard for PM2.5 from 12 µg/m³ to 9 µg/m³.
 Several states and other groups filed legal challenges to the new rule.
 The Biden EPA directed all state and local agencies to review all permit applications in progress met the new lower standard.
 This resulted in more onerous control and operational requirements on the permit applicants.